cap-alt-delete/visual-argument-2021spring/accessibility-tips.md

 - width of < 80 characters with non-justified text and line-spacing of at least 1.5 for any long text
 - images of text should only be used for pure decoration or when given presentation if necessary to the information being conveyed

-**2. British Dyslexia Association** - offers guidelines on styling to increase text readability for those with dyslexia
+**2. British Dyslexia Association (2018)** - offers guidelines on styling to increase text readability for those with dyslexia

 - website: https://www.bdadyslexia.org.uk/advice/employers/creating-a-dyslexia-friendly-workplace/dyslexia-friendly-style-guide#:~:text=Readable%20fonts,may%20request%20a%20larger%20font. (below are some highlights relevant to visual media)
 - sans serif fonts such as Arial, Verdana, Tahoma, Century Gothic, Trebuchet, Calibri, and Open Sans are more readable